erg0nix/erg0nix.github.io/content/_index.md

 backend developer based in oslo, norway.

-I play tennis and throw javelin. love indie games and occasionally triple a games. into retro tech. wish I was better at embedded programming and hardware, not just software.
+I play tennis and can throw a javelin. love indie games and occasionally triple a games. into retro tech. wish I was better at embedded programming and hardware, not just software.

 at work I do kotlin with ktor. at home I write golang and python, dabbling in rust for cli tools.